This article outlines our process for PPC management.

 - What bid strategies are being used?

-- Are there any key Google Ads featured not being utilized?
+- Are there any key Google Ads features not currently being utilized?

-Depending on your budget we’ll create and build new campaign on the search and display network (even video, if you have the budget for it).
+Depending on your budget for media we’ll create and build new campaign on the search and display network (even video, if you have the budget for it).
+If the goal is drive more leads and your budget for media is tight, we will likely stick to running only search campaigns for now (highest-intent and lowest in the funnel traffic).

 Keyword intent is something that’s always front of mind and is one of the most important aspects of paid search.
 We’re very conscious of the intent of each keyword that we add to the campaigns.
 An informational keyword would always be coupled with a campaign that has an audience being targeted as well (typically a remarketing audience – this is called RLSA).
 The more transactional keywords live lower down in the funnel.
 These keywords are typically the highest driver of conversions.